Stock of the Day

 Here are some ways that investors could benefit from investing in Thomson Reuters Co.:

-• Analysts have a consensus rating of "Hold" for Thomson Reuters Co., with a price target of $176.10, indicating that the stock is viewed as stable with potential for appreciation.
+• Analysts have a consensus rating of "Hold" with a price target averaging around $183.70, indicating potential for future growth while maintaining a cautious outlook.

 Thomson Reuters Bear Case